USB camera

 t. ! queue ! videoconvert ! waylandsink fullscreen=true sync=false

-Capture video streams from /dev/video2 devices, with io mode=2 indicating the use of memory mapped (mmap) mode to improve performance.
+Capture the video stream from /dev/video2 devices. io mode=2 indicates to use memory mapped (mmap) mode to improve performance.

-The specified captured video stream format is MJPEG, with a resolution of 1280 × 720 and a frame rate of 30fps.
+Specify captured video stream format as MJPEG, with a resolution of 1280 × 720 and a frame rate of 30fps.

 Decode the video stream in MJPEG format and convert it to the original RGB/YUV format.

-Convert the decoded video format to a format suitable for subsequent processing (e.g. convert from YUV to RGBA).
+Convert the decoded video format to one suitable for subsequent processing (e.g., convert from YUV to RGBA).

 Split one video stream into two streams, which can be referenced later through t..